Exploring the Manet & Morisot Exhibit: A Rainy-Day Adventure

 The beach is a fine sand beach with a spectacular view to the east including a view of the eastern span of the Bay Bridge.
 It’s hard to imagine that in the middle of the greater Bay Area with over 7.5 million people one can find a beautiful peaceful secluded beach.
 After lunch we were back on the water, following the bridge for a way, again accounting for the current and eventually heading back to the marina.

 Paddling along the bridge offered some dramatic photo opportunities, but the battery on my iPhone was dead at that point, so I didn’t capture any photos on the return leg.
-As we crossed the bay, we begin to feel the effects of wind coming from the northwest, which was starting to raise wind waves, enough to have some of our boats requiring some additional effort to manage the quartering waves and wind.
+As we crossed the bay, we begin to feel the effects of wind coming from the northwest, which was starting to raise wind waves, enough to have some of our boats require additional effort to manage the quartering waves and wind.

 I did capture the track of the paddle with my Garmin InReach which logged 9.1 miles.
 More photos are available in an online gallery.